By: Dawn M. Lurie

 • Clarify the criteria and circumstances for expedited processing

-• The guidance discusses emergencies, restores benefits to non-profits, and discusses the relationship between ICE and USCIS when
+• The guidance discusses emergencies, restores benefits to non-profits, and discusses the relationship

 By: Angelo A. Paparelli and David J. Bier